xvazquezc/markdown-cv/index.md

 *Publication list also available [online](https://scholar.google.fi/citations?user=FvYhWOAAAAAJ).
 Asterisks indicate student lead authors.*

-### In review
+### In review [{% bibliography_count -f references %}]

+{% bibliography %}

 A. Koptev, T. A. Ehlers, M. Nettesheim, and D. M. Whipp.
 Impact of 3D subduction geometry and upper plate rheology on localized deformation in orogen syntaxes. *Earth and Planetary Science Letters*, in review.

 M. Nettesheim\*, T. A. Ehlers, D. M. Whipp, and A. Koptev.
 The influence of subducting slab advance and erosion on overriding plate deformation in orogen syntaxes. *Solid Earth Discuss*. doi: [10.5194/se-2018-14](https://doi.org/10.5194/se-2018-14), in review.

 ### Journals